|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 American Battle Monuments Commission (ABMC) - Ralph A. McKendrick "remains were recovered"

 FindAGrave - 2LT Thomas Elton Freeman (tablets of the missing)

 FindAGrave - 2LT Thomas Elton Freeman (grave photo)

 FindAGrave - SSGT Ralph Arthur McKendrick (photo, tablets of the missing)

 FindAGrave - SSGT Ralph Arthur McKendrick (photo, grave photo)

 PNG Museum Aircraft Status Card - A-20G Havoc 43-9469

 Letter Embassy of the United States 6 June 1967 "Possible remains of Army Air Corps World War II crew member Ralph A. McKendrick, 12198868".

-Thanks to Bruce Hoy and Brian Bennett for additional information
+Thanks to Bruce Hoy, Brian Bennett and Joel Carillet for additional information

 Are you a relative or associated with any person mentioned?